Trea Turner hits two more homers as United States advances to WBC final

 Trea Turner (3-for-5, four RBIs) swatted a pair of home runs Sunday night less than 24 hours after launching the eighth-inning grand slam that completed a 7-5 comeback victory over Venezuela.
 Paul Goldschmidt — the regular starter at first base over Alonso — also had four RBIs, including a two-run homer in the first that put Team USA ahead to stay.

+“I don’t think I’ve hit a home run in spring training in 45 years or something like that,” Turner said.
+“It’s kind of funny how it works out, but I don’t ask questions.
+I just go out there and hopefully it continues.”

-Alonso went 1-for-4 but didn’t escape totally unscathed, getting grazed by a pitch in the fifth inning.
-He fared better than Nolan Arenado, who went 2-for-3 with an RBI triple but was removed from the game in the fifth inning after being drilled on the right hand — the night after Jose Altuve had his right thumb broken when he as hit by a pitch.
+Alonso didn’t escape totally unscathed, getting grazed by a pitch in the fifth inning.
+He fared better than Nolan Arenado, who went 2-for-3 with an RBI triple but was removed from the game in the fifth inning after being drilled on the right hand — the night after Jose Altuve had his right thumb broken when he was hit by a pitch.
 Fortunately for Arenado, as well as the Cardinals, X-rays taken at the ballpark during the game were negative.

+“Nolan’s fine,” Team USA manager Mark DeRosa said.
+“I think he would have fought me on it if the score was different.
+It was a great time to get him off his feet.”

 The raucous crowd of 35,779 had a heavily Cuban presence, chanting frequently and waving flags.
 There were protests outside the stadium and the game was interrupted twice by fans running onto the field while unfurling signs as the fans cheered.